Martins100-Tmd/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that print the absolute pathname of the working directory
+Script that print the absolute pathname of current directory